 As such, a common question is, “What about employees with coverage through

-A Section 105 medical reimbursement plan can reimburse a wide variety of insurance premiums, provided they were not already paid with pre-tax dollars.
+A health reimbursement arrangement (HRA) can reimburse a wide variety of insurance premiums, provided they were not already paid with pre-tax dollars.

 Examples of eligible policies include major medical health insurance, limited benefit health insurance, dental and vision insurance, qualified ancillary policies, Medicare supplemental insurance, COBRA coverage, and long-term care premiums.

-The key rule to remember is not so much the types of premiums a Section 105 plan can reimburse, but rather that the premiums were not already paid for with pre-tax dollars.
+The key rule to remember is not so much the types of premiums an HRA can reimburse, but rather that the premiums were not already paid for with pre-tax dollars.

 What This Means for Employees with Spousal Coverage

 With job-based health insurance, the vast majority of premium payments are made by employees as a pre-tax payroll deduction.
-This creates a potential “double-dipping” issue because reimbursements employees receive from the Section 105 plan are tax-free.
+This creates a potential “double-dipping” issue because reimbursements employees receive from the HRA are tax-free.
 Under IRS rules, employees cannot get a tax break twice on the same premium payment.

 So, Can Employees with Spousal Coverage Be Reimbursed?

-With a Section 105 medical reimbursement plan the answer is often, no. Most plan documents will not permit employees to be reimbursed for spousal premium contributions because there is no way to prevent double-dipping.
+With an HRA, the answer is often, no. Most plan documents will not permit employees to be reimbursed for spousal premium contributions because there is no way to prevent double-dipping.

 There are other benefit options for companies with employees receiving spousal coverage.
-An option new as of 2017 is the Small Business HRA.
-Although allowances from the Small Business HRA cannot be used to pay for group health insurance premiums, funds can be used to pay for the out-of-pocket medical expenses incurred by employees, their spouses, and their dependents.
+An option new as of 2017 is the qualified small employer HRA (QSEHRA).
+Although allowances from the QSEHRA cannot be used to pay for group health insurance premiums, funds can be used to pay for the out-of-pocket medical expenses incurred by employees, their spouses, and their dependents.